High-Harmonic Generation and Correlated Electron Emission from Relativistic Plasma Mirrors at 1 kHz Repetition Rate: Abstract

 \section{Abstract}

-We report evidence for the first generation of XUV spectra from relativistic surface high-harmonic generation (SHHG) on plasma mirrors at a kilohertz repetition rate, emitted simultaneously and correlated to the emission of energetic electrons.
-We present measurements of SHHG spectra and electron angular distributions as a function of the experimentally controlled plasma density gradient scale length $\L$ for three increasingly short and intense driving pulses: 24~fs (9 optical cycles) and $a_0=1.1$, 9~fs (3.5 optical cycles) and $a_0=1.8$, and finally 4~fs (1.7 optical cycles) and $a_0\approx2.0$.
-For all driver pulses, we observe relativistic SHHG in the range $\L\in[\lambda/25,\lambda/10]$, with an optimum gradient scale length of $\L\approx\lambda/15$.
+We report evidence for the first generation of XUV spectra from relativistic surface high-harmonic generation (SHHG) on plasma mirrors at a kilohertz repetition rate, emitted simultaneously with energetic electrons.
+SHHG spectra and electron angular distributions are measured as a function of the experimentally controlled plasma density gradient scale length $\L$ for three increasingly short and intense driving pulses: 24~fs and $a_0=1.1$, 8~fs and $a_0=1.6$, and finally 4~fs and $a_0\approx2.1$, \comm{where $a_0$ is the peak vector potential normalized by $m_\mathrm{e} c/e$ with the elementary charge $e$, the electron rest mass $m_\mathrm{e}$, and the vacuum light velocity $c$}.
+For all driver pulses, we observe correlated relativistic SHHG and electron emission in the range \commSDI{$\L\in[\lambda/25,\lambda/5]$}, with an optimum gradient scale length of \commSDI{$\L\approx\lambda/10$}.